oak-hu/oak-hu.github.io/writing/guessing.md

 This completes the proof of (V), with supporting arguments for both contentious premises.
 To resist it, we must (as Kyle reasons) “reject a premise of the main argument, along with every supporting argument for that premise.
 This is an onerous path.”

 ## II.
-RESISTING THE PARALLEL PROOF
+Resisting the parallel proof

 I now show that the proof of (V) for guessing is uncompelling.
 In particular, if we accept the first premise (Link), then we can costlessly deny the second premise (V<sub>?</sub>) and vice versa.